demetrius-hernandez/Drone-Gesture-Recognition/README.md

 #### Demonstration

 - To demonstrate the project’s functionality, I prepared a short video showcasing the model’s performance on the unseen test set.
-The video demonstration is available here:
+The video demonstration is available below.

-[https://drive.google.com/file/d/1YGL4H4ETyiUt7bXlNK8EGFDmGjgHk2sy/view?usp=sharing](https://drive.google.com/file/d/1YGL4H4ETyiUt7bXlNK8EGFDmGjgHk2sy/view?usp=sharing)

 In the video, the individual begins by holding a Touchdown pose for 3 seconds, followed by a T-pose for 3 seconds, which signals the drop of medical equipment.
 Next, the individual raises their left hand for 3 seconds and their right hand for 3 seconds, representing the command to fly upward.
 These commands are basic examples and will be enhanced with additional gestures in the future.
 This demonstration showcases the current capabilities for this class.
-Note that the animations in the video were manually performed for demonstration purposes.
+Note that the animations in the video were manually performed for demonstration purposes because our drones are expensive and require more testing before putting code onboard.

+[https://drive.google.com/file/d/1YGL4H4ETyiUt7bXlNK8EGFDmGjgHk2sy/view?usp=sharing](https://drive.google.com/file/d/1YGL4H4ETyiUt7bXlNK8EGFDmGjgHk2sy/view?usp=sharing)

 #### Presentation Video

 The video linked below is a recording of me providing a high-level explanation of the system, showcasing the key components and outcomes of the work I’ve done over the semester.
 It is designed to be short and illustrative, offering a clear overview of the project while highlighting its practical applications.
-Please feel free to click the link below to watch the video and see the system in action.
+Please feel free to click the link below to watch the video.

 [Video](link to video)